 I have been indicating how general and special categories can be derived from a transcultural base.
-For general categories the base is the authentic or unauthentic man; attentive or inattentive, intelligent or slow-witted, reasonable or silly, responsible or irresponsible, with the consequent positions and counter-positions.
+For general categories the base is the authentic or unauthentic man: attentive or inattentive, intelligent or slow-witted, reasonable or silly, responsible or irresponsible, with the consequent positions and counter-positions.
 For special categories the base is the authentic or unauthentic Christian, genuinely in love with God, or failing in that love, with a consequent Christian or unchristian outlook and style of living.

-The derivation of the categories is a matter of the human and the Christian subject effecting self-appropriation and employing this heightened consciousness both as a basis for methodical control in doing theology and, as well, as an a priori whence he can understand other men, their social relations, their history, their religion, their rituals, their destiny.
+The derivation of the categories is a matter of the human and the Christian subject effecting self-appropriation and employing this heightened consciousness both as a basis for methodical control in doing theology and, as well, as an $\frac{1}{\sqrt{2}}$ a priori whence one can understand other men, their social relations, their history, their religion, their rituals, their destiny.

-The purification of the categories - the elimination of the unauthentic - is prepared by the functional specialty, dialectic, and it is effected in the measure that theologians attain authenticity through religious, moral, and intellectual conversion.
-Nor may one expect the discovery of some "objective"
+The purification of the categories -- the elimination of the unauthentic -- is prepared by the functional specialty, dialectic, and it is effected in the measure that theologians attain authenticity through religious, moral, and intellectual conversion.
+Nor may one expect the discovery of some "objective" periterion or test or control.
+"Objectivity" in that sense is creterion or test or control.
+For the last two centuries creterion or test or control.
+For that meaning of the "objective" is mere delusion.
+Genuine objectivity is the fruit of authentic subjectivity.
+It is to be attained only by attaining authentic subjectivity.
+To seek and employ some alternative prop or crutch invariably leads to some measure of reductionism.